Foreign policy of the Biden administration: Israel and Palestine conflict

-On September 17, 2024, thousands of handheld pagers used by Hezbollah simultaneously exploded across Lebanon and Syria.
+In September 2024, thousands of handheld pagers used by Hezbollah simultaneously exploded across Lebanon and Syria.
 The attack came just a day after the Biden administration's special envoy Amos Hochstein visited Israel and warned Prime Minister Benjamin Netanyahu against provoking a major escalation in Lebanon.

-On September 26, 2024, U.S. Representative Rashida Tlaib called on United States Secretary of State Antony Blinken to resign in a social media post, citing the ProPublica story alleging he had rejected internal government findings about Israel blocking aid to Gaza.
-The internal findings, ProPublica reported, could have implications for U.S. military aid to Israel because of U.S. laws — which require an end to weapons shipments to countries that block U.S.-backed humanitarian aid.
+Later that month, U.S. Representative Rashida Tlaib called on Antony Blinken to resign, citing the ProPublica story alleging he had rejected internal government findings about Israel blocking aid to Gaza, which has been disputed.
+The internal findings, ProPublica reported, could have implications for U.S. military aid to Israel because of U.S. laws, which require an end to weapons shipments to countries that block U.S.-backed humanitarian aid.